C4ptainCrunch/thesis/source/index.rst

    A typical Awale board in the initial state with both players on their side of the board.

-This work explores the different machine learning approches to board games.
-In particular, we focus on MCTS, its evolution and variants as they proved to be good at beating humans in many games while not requiring domain specific knowlegde beyond the undertanding of the rules.
+This work explores the different machine learning approaches to board games.
+In particular, we focus on MCTS, its evolution and variants as they proved to be good at beating humans in many games while not requiring domain-specific knowledge beyond the understanding of the rules.
 We apply those techniques to Awale because the game is not as often studied as Go or Chess, while being complex enough to be interesting.
-It is challenging enough to be played in real life championships but still simple enough that a single computer still has a chance to at least beat a moderate level human player.
+It is challenging enough to be played in real-life championships but still simple enough that a single computer still has a chance to at least beat a moderate level human player.

 In :numref:`sec:awale`, we present Awale in detail.
 We then introduce Game Theory frameworks in :numref:`sec:game-theory`.
 :numref:`sec:ai-awale` reviews various approaches to solve Awale: retrograde analysis, :math:`\alpha\beta`-pruning Minimax, and basic Monte Carlo Tree Search.